aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

     ```

 ???+ required "Software Composition Analysis (SCA)"
     Run software composition analysis (SCA) tools to find vulnerabilities to package repositories related to open source use, licensing, and security vulnerabilities.
 SCA tools also launch workflows to fix these vulnerabilities.
 Any findings that exceed the configured threshold will immediately fail the build and stop any forward progress in the pipeline.
-These tools also require a software bill of materials (SBOM) exist in the source code.
-Examples of bill of materials include but are not limited to Java `pom.xml`, JavaScript `yarn.lock`, and Ruby `Gemfile.lock`.
+These tools also require a software bill of materials (SBOM) exist.
 Example SCA tools include but are not limited to [Dependabot](https://github.com/dependabot), [Snyk](https://snyk.io/product/open-source-security-management/), and [Blackduck](https://www.blackducksoftware.com/).
     ```graphviz dot sca.png
 digraph G {
     rankdir=LR